mozilla/pkipolicy/rootstore/policy.md

 An authoritative English language version of the publicly-available audit information MUST be supplied by the Auditor.

-If Mozilla determines that an audit provided does not meet the requirements of this policy, then Mozilla MAY require CA operators to obtain a new audit, at the CA operator's expense, for the period of time in question.
+If Mozilla determines that an audit provided does not meet the requirements of this policy, then Mozilla MAY require that the CA operator obtain a new audit, at the CA operator's expense, for the period of time in question.
 Additionally, depending on the nature of concerns with the audit, Mozilla MAY require that the CA operator obtain such an audit from a new auditor.

 ### 3.2 Auditors ###

-In normal circumstances, Mozilla requires that audits MUST be performed by a Qualified Auditor, as defined in the Baseline Requirements section 8.2.
+In normal circumstances, Mozilla requires that audits MUST be performed by a Qualified Auditor, as defined in the Baseline Requirements, section 8.2.

 A Qualified Auditor MUST have relevant IT Security experience, or have audited a number of CAs, and be independent.
 ETSI Audit Attestation Letters MUST follow the Audit Attestation Letter template on the [ACAB'c website](https://www.acab-c.com/downloads), and ETSI auditors MUST be members of the [Accredited Conformity Assessment Bodies' Council][ACAB'c] and follow the ACAB'c Charter and Code of Conduct.
 WebTrust audit statements MUST follow the practitioner guidance, principles, and illustrative assurance reports on the [CPA Canada website](https://www.cpacanada.ca/en/business-and-accounting-resources/audit-and-assurance/overview-of-webtrust-services/principles-and-criteria), and WebTrust auditors MUST be listed as [enrolled WebTrust practitioners][WebTrust Practitioners] on the CPA Canada website.
 Mozilla MAY, at its sole discretion, decide to temporarily waive membership or enrollment requirements.